 - Strain or tear of other muscles: The hamstrings, hip flexors, and glutes may also be at risk of strain or tear during the middle splits, especially if they are not properly warmed up or the body is forced into the split position.

-- Joint pain or injury: The hip joint and knee joints are at risk of pain or injury during the middle splits if proper alignment is not maintained, or if the body is forced beyond its natural range of motion.
+- Joint pain or injury: The hip, knee, and joint joints risk pain or injury during the middle splits if proper alignment is not maintained or if the body is forced beyond its natural range of motion.

 To reduce the risk of injury, it’s essential to properly warm up and stretch the muscles, use proper alignment and technique, progress gradually, and listen to your body’s limits.
 If you have any pre-existing injuries or medical conditions, it’s essential to consult with a healthcare professional before attempting the middle splits or any new exercise routine.